 If you’re noticing any serious side effects – redness and mild irritation are ok but hives and swelling are not.
 Also, discontinue use if you don’t notice any changes after 6 months.
 It might be time to move on.

 By all means, if you need to cling onto that perm, that sleek ‘n’ straight style or that blonde bombshell look, do.
 It mightn’t be very healthy for your hair but at least Nioxin will help to offset the damage.
-I’d always advocate a more natural approach if possible, but do what ya gotta do! 😉
+I’d always advocate a more natural approach without sulfates or parabens if possible, but do what ya gotta do!

-If you’ve been chemically treating your hair, and if you’ve been experiencing hair loss because of it – or for another reason entirely – then it’s worth giving system 6 a go.
+If you’ve been chemically treating your hair, and if you’ve been experiencing hair loss or hair thinning because of it – or for another reason entirely – then it’s worth giving system 6 a go.

 Especially if you’ve been a loyal Nioxin customer for years and didn’t realise they changed their formula.
 This system might be your new best friend.